vt-digital-libraries-platform/checksumgenerator/README.md

 - Navigate to the directory containing the checksum_generator.py script.
 - Execute the script by running the command: python checksum_generator.py.
 # Instructions
-Upon execution of the program, the user will be prompted to select a folder containing the files for which you want to generate checksums.
-Once the folder is selected, the program will also prompt you to select a fill symbol but you can click enter to bypass this in the program.(Default is empty character '')  Next the program will begin processing the files.
-During this process a progress bar will be displayed to indicate the status of the operation.
-After the program has completed then the checksums and file information will be stored in a CSV file named checksumsha1.csv within the folder the user selected.
+Upon running the program, the user will be prompted to choose a folder containing the digital objects for which checksum information is required.
+After selecting the folder, the program will offer the option to select a fill symbol; the user can skip this by pressing the enter key.
+Subsequently, the program will commence processing the files, displaying a progress bar to indicate the operation's status.
+Upon completion, the checksums and file information will be saved in a CSV file named checksumsha1.csv within the selected folder.
+Finally, a completion message will be displayed.
-Once the program has completed you will receive a completion message.